WeblateOrg/weblate/docs/user/checks.rst

 Long untranslated
 ~~~~~~~~~~~~~~~~~

+*The string was not translated for a long time*

 .. versionadded:: 4.1

 The string was not translated for a long time.
 This can indicate problem in a